Cortes, Yankees bullpen combo on 3-hitter, blank Astros 4-0

 TRAINER’S ROOM

-Yankees: OF Miguel Andújar missed a third straight game on Friday and manager Aaron Boone said he has a strained wrist and he isn’t sure when he can return. … 1B Luke Voit was out of the lineup on Friday, but Boone said he was OK and it was just a day off to let him rest after being “beat up” this week.
+Yankees: OF Miguel Andújar missed a third straight game on Friday and Boone said he has a strained wrist and he isn’t sure when he can return. … 1B Luke Voit was out of the lineup on Friday, but Boone said he was OK and it was just a day off to let him rest after being “beat up” this week.

 Astros: SS Carlos Correa was placed on the injured list due to health and safety protocols. … Utility player Aledmys Díaz took batting practice on the field on Friday for the first time since fracturing his left hand when he was hit by a pitch on June 5.
-Manager Dusty Baker said there still isn’t a timetable for his return.
+Baker said there still isn’t a timetable for his return.

 UP NEXT